>-

 If you've ever tried to get an AI coding assistant to understand the relationship between your frontend React app, your backend Node.js API, and your shared TypeScript library—all in separate repositories—you know the pain.
 You're constantly switching contexts, copying error messages, and pasting snippets between sessions, hoping the AI doesn't lose the thread.
 The cognitive overhead of managing these interconnected systems often outweighs the productivity gains the AI promises.

 This is the exact problem the rumored "multi-repository" context feature for Claude Code aims to solve.
 As industry discussions in early 2026 suggest, Anthropic is testing enhanced context management that would allow Claude Code to reference and work across multiple codebases simultaneously.
-This isn't just a larger context window; it's a fundamental shift in how AI can understand and manipulate complex, distributed systems.
+This isn't just a larger context window; it's a fundamental change in how AI can understand distributed systems.

 But more context is a double-edged sword.
 Without a structured approach, you risk "context contamination"—where instructions for one project bleed into another, causing subtle bugs and architectural drift.
 The solution isn't just throwing more tokens at the problem; it's about a new paradigm in prompt engineering: structuring atomic skills with explicit pass/fail criteria that work cleanly across repository boundaries.